grg2rsr/TaskControl/README.md

+# - this software is not useable yet -

 # A unified task control program
 ## the problem:
 A task has a range of different hardware that needs to communicate with each other and each task has a range of different visualizers.